Pagal Nilavu: Production

 Mani Ratnam and T. G. Thyagarajan of Sathya Jyothi Films were childhood friends as both their fathers were partners of Venus Movies and after the latter became a producer, he was keen to make a film directed by Ratnam.
 Like with the producer of Unaroo (1984), Ratnam initially narrated the script of Mouna Ragam (1986), then under the title of Divya, but Thyagarajan wanted an action film; the pair eventually began work on Pagal Nilavu.
 The producer suggested that Sathyaraj should play a character, while Murali and Revathi were also signed on for the lead roles in the film.
-Sarath Babu and Raadhika were also selected to portray supporting roles.
+Sarath Babu and Radhika were also selected to portray supporting roles.
 As the film was set in a small town milieu, Ratnam felt that he could not do justice to the local dialogues and A. L. Narayanan was drafted in to help work on the dialogues.
 The film was Ratnam's first in Tamil.
-Since Raadhika's character was a dancer, the actress had to undergo training.
+Since Radhika's character was a dancer, the actress had to undergo training.
+The film was launched at Prasad Studios along with song recording in December 1984.

 Pagal Nilavu was the first Mani Ratnam film to have standalone songs, which had to be picturised and he shot the videos of "Maina Maina" and "Nee Appothu", one after another.
 To make the film more commercially viable, Thyagarajan included a comedy subplot written by J. Livingston and Kumar, featuring Goundamani as a Malayali.
 Cinematography was handled by Ramachandra Babu, and editing by B. Lenin.